Secrets

 Today only the test.redaction.v1 fixture declares a redactable field.
 The infrastructure ships so future kinds can declare an operator-only diagnostic field and have it masked everywhere a non-admin actor reads it, without surfacing-by-surfacing audit work.

-core.credential.v1 — the substrate primitive
+core.credential.v1 — the credential primitive

 {